Robert-Hughes/SanctuaryPlayer/README.md

 * If try to seek before 0, display looks weird
 * If try to seek after end of video, the orange time stays forever (as video never plays again)
 * Change Video sometimes doesn't work, need to keep retrying - could it be the background timer overwriting location?
+* The 2s offset for live videos doesn't always work - maybe we need to increase this or do something cleverer?